 Even people without symptoms can have COVID-19 and give it to others.
 It’s important to get tested to help protect the people who you live, work, and interact with so they don’t get the virus.
 For adults over 65 and people with certain health conditions, being exposed to COVID-19 could be deadly.
 Testing is one of the best ways to protect our community and our loved ones from getting sick or dying from COVID-19.Last Updated 05/26/2020 - 10:21

 Marin Public Health's team of "contact investigators" play a crucial role in the COVID-19 response.
 This practice is commonly referred to as contact tracing.

 When a person tests positive for COVID-19, the team calls the person to gather a list of close contacts who are at high risk of exposure.
 Everyone on that list is then contacted to arrange for testing and quarantine in order to stop the spread of COVID-19.
 While these close contacts are awaiting test results, they are commonly referred to as a Person Under Investigation (PUI).

 In addition to gathering a list of close contacts, the contact investigation team evaluates symptoms and provides education regarding quarantine and/or isolation for COVID-19 infected persons, PUIs and any members of their households.

-Here is some additional information from Marin's Public Health Officer about how contact tracing works and why it is important.Last Updated 05/23/2020 - 13:31
+The video below from Marin's Public Health Officer provides additional information about how contact tracing works and why it is important.Last Updated 07/13/2020 - 12:18

 When a COVID-19 case is confirmed, our Public Health team conducts a contact investigation (also known as contact tracing), which focuses on identifying, testing and isolating people with high or medium risk of infection from a confirmed case.
 The contact investigation will review the places and people the confirmed cases may have come into contact with during the time the case would have been infectious.
 Any people or places believed to be high or medium risk will then be contacted to proceed with testing and isolation.